 Marmoreal is an engineered marble suitable for both interior and exterior architectural surfaces, designed by the British designer Max Lamb and produced by Dzek.
-The word marmoreal means “like marble”, and this multifunctional material is composed of four significant Italian marble stones with 5 percent of polyester resin binders that make the material more stronger and durable than natural marble.
+The word marmoreal means “like marble”.
+This multifunctional material is composed of four significant Italian marble stones with 5 percent of polyester resin binders that make the material more stronger and durable than natural marble.
 Marmoreal explores and celebrates the individual qualities of four different Veronese marbles and skillfully balances 15th-century craft traditions with modern engineered-stone technologies in a waste conscious approach.

 Cultured + Artsy Marmoreal Scrap Scrap Vase No. 7, 2014